 The Music Department currently offers the following ensembles:

 These are open to all staff and students.
-Also practice rooms are available at lunchtime for pupils to use.
+Practice rooms are also available at lunchtime for students to use.

 Previous trips and events include: